-As a result of the Separation and the conversion of the outstanding stock options and equity awards described in "Note 14 - Stockholders' Equity", the Company compared the fair value of the outstanding stock options immediately before and after the Separation and a total incremental cost of \$0.4 million was recognized as part of stock-based compensation expense.
+As a result of the Separation and the conversion of the outstanding stock options and equity awards described in "Note 13 - Stockholders' Equity", the Company compared the fair value of the outstanding stock options immediately before and after the Separation and a total incremental cost of \$0.4 million was recognized as part of stock-based compensation expense during the year ended December 31, 2022.

-The total fair value of restricted stock awards vested during the years ended December 31, 2022, 2021 and 2020 was \$48.7 million, \$35.6 million and \$45.7 million, respectively.
+The total fair value of restricted stock awards vested during the years ended December 31, 2023, 2022 and 2021 was \$30.3 million, \$48.7 million and \$35.6 million, respectively.

-The total intrinsic value of options exercised during the years ended December 31, 2022, 2021 and 2020 was \$0.02 million, \$0.1 million and \$0.1 million, respectively.
+The total intrinsic value of options exercised during the years ended December 31, 2023, 2022 and 2021 was \$0.04 million, \$0.02 million and \$0.1 million, respectively.
 The intrinsic value is calculated as the difference between the market value on the date of exercise and the exercise price of the shares.

-As of December 31, 2022, there was no unrecognized stock-based compensation balance after estimated forfeitures related to unvested stock options, and there was \$25.5 million related to restricted stock awards, including performance-based awards, to be recognized over an estimated weighted average period of 2.5 years.
+As of December 31, 2023, there was no unrecognized stock-based compensation balance after estimated forfeitures related to unvested stock options, and there was \$35.7 million related to restricted stock awards, including performance-based awards, to be recognized over an estimated weighted average period of 2.0 years.